Bombsight: Tachometric bombsights

 Although the US put the most effort into development of the tachometric concept, they were also being studied elsewhere.
 In the UK, work on the Automatic Bomb Sight (ABS) had been carried on since the mid-1930s in an effort to replace the CSBS.
 However, the ABS did not include stabilization of the sighting system, nor the Norden's autopilot system.
 In testing the ABS proved to be too difficult to use, requiring long bomb runs to allow the computer time to solve the aim point.
 When RAF Bomber Command complained that even the CSBS had too long a run-in to the target, efforts to deploy the ABS ended.
 For their needs they developed a new vector bombsight, the Mk.
 XIV.
 The Mk.
 XIV featured a stabilizing platform and aiming computer, but worked more like the CSBS in overall functionality – the bomb aimer would set the computer to move the sighting system to the proper angle, but the bombsight did not track the target or attempt to correct the aircraft path.
 The advantage of this system was that it was dramatically faster to use, and could be used even while the aircraft was manoeuvring, only a few seconds of straight-line flying were needed before the drop.
 Facing a lack of production capability, Sperry was contracted to produce the Mk.
 XIV in the US, calling it the Sperry T-1.

 Both the British and Germans would later introduce Norden-like sights of their own.
 Based at least partially on information about the Norden passed to them through the Duquesne Spy Ring, the Luftwaffe developed the Lotfernrohr 7.
 The basic mechanism was almost identical to the Norden, but much smaller.
 In certain applications the Lotfernrohr 7 could be used by a single-crew aircraft, as was the case for the Arado Ar 234, the world's first operational jet bomber.
 During the war the RAF had the need for accurate high-altitude bombing and in 1943 introduced a stabilized version of the earlier ABS, the hand-built Stabilized Automatic Bomb Sight (SABS).
 It was produced in such limited numbers that it was at first used only by the famed No. 617 Squadron RAF, The Dambusters.

-All of these designs collectively became known as tachometric sights, "tachometric" referring to the timing mechanisms which counted the rotations of a screw or gear that ran at a specified speed.